Issues facing paid care workers

 - They are journeys which you make to or from a place you have to attend in the performance of your duties, which can include trips from your office or other work location to visit a customer or other workplace.
 This rule can also include travel directly from your home to visit a customer or to another workplace (unless the journey is practically the same as the journey from your home to your normal place of work, for example, because the customer lives near your office).

 You can find more information in HMRC’s manual.
-Arguably, many care workers will be able to deduct all their travel costs (including from home to work) from their taxable income under the first rule, because like a ‘service engineer who moves about from place to place during the day, carrying out repairs to domestic appliances at client’s premises’ (wording taken from the manual) their duties inherently involve travelling.
+Arguably, many care workers will be able to deduct all their travel costs (including from home to work) from their taxable income under the first rule, This is because, like a ‘service engineer who moves about from place to place during the day, carrying out repairs to domestic appliances at client’s premises’ (wording taken from the manual), their duties inherently involve travelling.
 Even if you do not have a travelling appointment it is likely every place that you attend is a temporary workplace, which means that relief should be due under the second rule.

 Where the rules apply to a journey, and you incur rail, bus, and other transport charges, to the extent they are not fully reimbursed by your employer they can be claimed as a tax deduction.